-G. GAMC is Provided Internationally
+F. GAMC is Provided Internationally

-Proponents of the Healthcare Ban have also suggested that a categorical ban of GAMC is consistent with treatment recommendations in other countries.
+Proponents of the Healthcare Ban have suggested that a categorical ban of GAMC is consistent with treatment recommendations in other countries.
 This is simply untrue.
-For example, as recently as March 2025, the AWMF-an organization comprising over 150 German medical societies that promulgates healthcare guidelines in Germany-published guidelines upholding its previous findings that the provision of GAMC to adolescents is appropriate when medically indicated.96
+For example, as recently as March 2025, an organization comprising over 150 German medical societies that promulgates healthcare guidelines in Germany published guidelines stating that the provision of GAMC to adolescents is